sambhav2612/karumanchi/README.md

 [![Build Status](https://travis-ci.org/sambhav2612/karumanchi.svg?branch=master)](https://travis-ci.org/sambhav2612/karumanchi) [![npm version](https://badge.fury.io/js/karumanchi.svg)](https://badge.fury.io/js/karumanchi) [![Download karumanchi](https://img.shields.io/sourceforge/dt/karumanchi.svg)](https://sourceforge.net/projects/karumanchi/files/latest/download)

-Almost all problems and codes from Data Structures Made Easy by Narasimha Karumanchi.
+Almost all problems and codes from **_Data Structures Made Easy by Narasimha Karumanchi_**.
 Mostly written in C++, this repository follows the [C++ Best Practices](https://lefticus.gitbooks.io/cpp-best-practices/content) written by Jason Turner.
 Some of the code follows the general C++ 11 guidelines such as replacing conventional `NULL` pointers with `nullptr`.

-Some extra implementations have been added as side-projects, mostly in Python with a utility to constantly manage the CPP executables from their source files.
+Some extra implementations have been added as side-projects, mostly in Python with an additional utility to constantly manage [and seperate] the CPP executables from their source files.

+Each sub-directory has been enclosed with a readme to help you in understamding the workflow of the source code in that directory.
+Please find the same as you are contributing.

 ## Changelog

+- **0.2.7**: Update and complete Chapter 11.
 - **0.2.6**: Update travis configuration for package deloyment.
 - **0.2.5**: Add Chapter 11.
 - **0.2.4**: Update python utility.
-- **0.2.3**: Seperate executables from source files.
+- **0.2.3**: Add python utility to seperate executables from source code.
-- **0.2.2**: Update Chapter 9.
+- **0.2.2**: Update and complete Chapter 9.

 ## Pathway